sanfinity-Iot/openremote/Developer-Guide:-Docker-compose-profiles.md

 ## Full Stack Development with HTTPS Proxy (dev-proxy.yml)
 This is the same as the Full Stack Development profile but also adds the proxy service to allow development/testing of the Manager running behind the reverse proxy with HTTPS (so development environment matches final deployment configuration).

-To use this proxy correctly you will need to set the correct environment variables for the manager running behind SSL proxy as described in [working on the manager](./Developer-Guide%3A-Working-on-the-Manager).
+To use this proxy correctly you will need to set the correct environment variables for the manager running behind SSL proxy as described in [[Setting up an IDE|Developer Guide: Setting up an IDE]].

 ### Exposed Services
 * Manager: https://localhost